 Same as MR 3250 plus laboratory sessions on analysis of tropical systems.
 Streamline and isotach analysis at the surface and 200 mb is emphasized, incorporating aircraft and satellite observations.
 Satellite imagery is presented as an analysis and forecasting tool for tropical systems, including tropical cyclones.
+Dvorak method for estimating tropical cyclone intensity is also considered.
 PREREQUISITES: MR 4322; MR 3230, MR 3235 may be concurrent.